austral/austral.github.io/_spec/rationale-capabilities.md

 powerful, broader capability.

-Then, if you have a logging library that takes a `Path` to the logs directory, you know it has access to that directory and to that directory only[^fn1].
+Then, if you have a logging library that takes a `Path` to the logs directory, you know it has access to that directory and to that directory only.
 If a library doesn't take a `Filesystem` capability, it has no access to the filesystem.